mohammadtzs/ethereum-lists/README.md

    - `tokens` folder is for the different network tokens
    - `urls` folder is for the darklisting or whitelisting ethereum urls

-   1. For urls or addresses:
+   1. For urls or addresses:..

       - Click on the file you wish to update:
       - If you would like to make an addition: